observIQ/stanza/docs/pipeline.md

 ## Linear Pipelines

-Many `stanza` pipelines are a linear sequence of operators.
-Logs flow from one operator to the next, according to the order in which they are defined.v
+Many stanza pipelines are a linear sequence of operators.
+Logs flow from one operator to the next, according to the order in which they are defined.

 For example, the following pipeline will read logs from a file, parse them as `json`, and print them to `stdout`:
 ```yaml